JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/readme.md

 npm run build
 ```

-`build` removes stale `dist`, compiles declarations, embeds the generated module
+`build` removes stale `dist`, compiles declarations, bundles the generated glue,
+and copies one generated binary to `dist/wasm`.
+It emits a browser root that
+lets qualified bundlers turn that file into bytes or an internal URL, Node ESM
-and bytes in the root ESM and CommonJS artifacts, and creates the explicit edge
+and CommonJS roots that read the same package-relative file, and an explicit
+edge artifact that statically imports the file as a precompiled module.
+The
-artifact with a colocated precompiled-module asset.
-The generated package is
-not a runtime dependency.
+generated package is not a runtime dependency, and none of the JavaScript
+outputs contains another copy of the WebAssembly payload.

 The build also replaces wasm-bindgen's realm-sensitive module identity check
 with a WebAssembly brand check.
 This is required when a host bundler creates the